GSoC2020 Project Report

 The original plan involved using

-method. - NetCDF via
+open_rasteriomethod. - NetCDF via

 - GDAL Raster Formats via